 Mesa experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 2.8 months, from June 29 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 6% of the time.
-The muggiest day of the year is August 14, with muggy conditions 24% of the time.
+The month with the most muggy days in Mesa is August, with 7.0 days that are muggy or worse.

 The least muggy day of the year is March 5, when muggy conditions are essentially unheard of.